ehcheng/hubitat-weatherstation/README.md

 # hubitat-weatherstation
 Hubitat driver for weatherstack API

-you will need your own api key from https://weatherstack.com/
+They allow 1K API calls per month so you can poll every hour with no problems.
+You will need your own api key from https://weatherstack.com/

+Supports luminance which is calculated independently and can be updated more frequently.

+Sets foloowing state variables cloud clockSeconds precip sunsetTime noonTime localDate twilight_end tz_id sunriseTime twilight_begin